-This means that, use of your computers is not tied to any one device or location.
+This means that the use of your computers is not tied to any one device or location.
 Furthermore, if you want to employ it for business use, you can get dedicated commercial support via third-party companies.

-It greatly, integrates with LikwiseOPEN thus enabling you to login to a Ubuntu server via RDP using active directory username/password.
-Although, XRDP is good project, it needs a number of fixes such as taking over an existing desktop session, running on Red Hat-based Linux distributions and more.
-The developers also need to improve its documentation.
+It greatly integrates with LikwiseOPEN thus enabling you to log in to a Ubuntu server via RDP using an active directory username/password.
+Although XRDP is a good project, it needs a number of fixes such as taking over an existing desktop session, running on Red Hat-based Linux distributions, and more.
+The developers also need to improve their documentation.

 Unfortunately, at the time of this writing, the link to the FreeNX website did not work, but we have provided links to the distro-specific web pages: